 Conclusion: Flash is Safe, But Play it Safe

-The easy way to do it is; you can tell the camera to turn off the flash, take photographs in a bright location, and buy yourself a tripod and a zoom lens.
+The easy way to do it is; you can tell the camera to turn off the flash, take photographs in a bright location, and buy yourself a tripod & a zoom lens.
 This will be less intimidating to the child and you will be guaranteed to get stunning pictures that will tell the story for life.

 But one thing that I always have a problem with, is that I do not know how to command the baby to stay still, do you know how?